simpledotorg/simple-server/doc/wiki/adjusting-sync-boundaries.md

 Mobile devices have limited storage and there's a limit to how much data the android app can reasonably operate with.
 Simple provides a way to adjust the number of records that are synced to the app by picking a "sync region".
-A sync region is any region in the `Region` hierarchy (state, district, block).
+A sync region can be any region in the `Region` hierarchy (state, district, block).

 This is a guide on how region level sync works and how to transition from one using one sync region to another sync region.